git-masi/credit-card-validator/README.md

 npm run test:e2e
 ```

-### App scripts
+## App scripts

-You can also navigate to any of the applications in the `/apps` folder and run the scripts in the `package.json` files found there for more fine grained control.
+You can navigate to any of the applications in the `/apps` folder and run the scripts in the `package.json` files found there for more fine grained control.

-## Tests

-This project uses `*.test.ts` file names to indicate unit tests and `*.spec.ts` file names to indicate integration/e2e tests.

-That is purely a matter of personal preference.

 ## Common questions